 5. Use Pump Moisturizer

 Is your moisturizer in a jar or a pump distributor?
 If your answer is a jar, it’s time to grab a new moisturizer off the shelf.
 Your fingers are filled with oils and bacteria at all times.
-When you swipe your hand into your jar of moisturizer to retrieve product, you infuse your moisturizer with those oils and bacteria from your skin.
+When you swipe your hand into your jar of moisturizer to retrieve the product, you infuse your moisturizer with those oils and bacteria from your skin.

 Using a moisturizer with a pump distributor instead prevents your lotion from getting contaminated by the dirt and oils on your skin every time you use it.
 If you can’t bear to part with your moisturizer in a jar, start using a cotton ball or a spoon to remove it from its jar so you can keep your hands out.